Fresno Yosemite International Airport prepares ahead of Thanksgiving travel - NewsBreak

 Fresno Yosemite International Airport prepares ahead of Thanksgiving travel

 FRESNO, Calif.
-(KGPE) – Thanksgiving is one of the busiest travel times of the year and thousands of travelers are expected to take to the roads and skies to connect with family.
+(KSEE) – Thanksgiving is one of the busiest travel times of the year and thousands of travelers are expected to take to the roads and skies to connect with family.

 The Fresno Yosemite International Airport is getting ready to deal with a ton of holiday travelers.